wiemag/mygithub/README.md

 - cut

-FURTHER DEVELOPMENT

-Add a flag telling the script to download the latest version of a zipped repository (as an addition to the already downloaded latest release).
+USAGE EXAMPLES

+Here's a trick that will let you download all the latest zip's of your repos:
+	mygithub -o MYSELF -f README.md -z
+- MYSELF is of course you.
+- README.md is a file name that will be used to look for a repo that contains it.
+Presumably all repos have it.
+- The "z" flag downloads the latest <REPO>.zip file.